openSUSE/news-o-o/_posts/2009-04-07-reminder-opensuse-project-meeting-wednesday-april-8.markdown

 ---
 author: News Team
+comments: true
 date: 2009-04-07 01:54:47+00:00
 layout: post
 link: https://news.opensuse.org/2009/04/07/reminder-opensuse-project-meeting-wednesday-april-8/
+slug: reminder-opensuse-project-meeting-wednesday-april-8
-title: "Reminder: openSUSE Project Meeting Wednesday (April 8)"
+title: 'Reminder: openSUSE Project Meeting Wednesday (April 8)'
+wordpress_id: 1437
 categories:
 - Events
 ---

 Just a quick reminder: the next openSUSE Project meeting is April 8th, at 16:00 UTC.
 (See [The Fixed Time World Clock](http://tinyurl.com/dm6sqa) for the time in your time zone.)
 As always, the meeting will be held in IRC on the #opensuse-project channel on Freenode.

 If you're a mentor or student interested in participating in Google Summer of Code, please attend this meeting!